citelab/JAMScript/README.md

 If everything is done according the previous instructions to prepare the system, installing JAMScript is very simple; run the following commands.
 ```
-cd into the JAMScript source directory
+cd into the JAMScript source directory (directory that contains this README.md)
 scons
 sudo scons install
 ```

-You should have the JAMScript compiler installed in the system.
-Run `which jamc` and you should see `jamc` in your system if everything went well.
+Now, you should have the JAMScript compiler installed in the system.
+To verify whether `jamc` got installed, run `which jamc`.

 ## Trying out the JAMScript compiler